isabella232/Developer-Distribution-Experience-Cloud/src/pages/guides/getting_started.md

 ![Screenshot of the home page without any created plugins](../images/Overview_5.png)

-The developer can navigate to the “Listing details” page to add listing level metadata details that help users discover their listing in the marketplace once it’s published.
+The developer can navigate to the “Listing details” page to add or edit listing metadata details that help users discover their listing in the marketplace once it’s published.

 ![Screenshot of the home page with links to three plugins](../images/Overview_6.png)

-Some of the listing types require a package to be uploaded and validated before the developer can submit the listing for Adobe review.
-In such cases, the developer will see the option to ‘Add new version’ in the left navigation bar.
-Clicking on ‘Add new version’ creates a new version and takes the developer to the version details page for the new draft version.
-The developer can also patch an existing listing by adding a second or subsequent version.
+**Versions** only apply to App Builder listings because a package (or version) must be uploaded and validated before the developer can submit the listing for Adobe review.
+App Builder developers will see the option to ‘Add new version’ in the left navigation bar.
+Clicking on ‘Add new version’ creates a new version and opens the version details page to upload a package and add version level metadata.
+The developer can also "patch" an existing listing by adding a second or subsequent version.
 In such cases, the version-level metadata from the earlier version is copied over to the new draft version, and the developer can update it as they see fit.

 ![Screenshot of the home page with links to three plugins](../images/Overview_7.png)

-Once the listing is approved, the developer can also edit the listing-level metadata fields (such as its description and support information).
-The edits to an Approved, Published or Rejected listing also need to go through Adobe review, in order to be approved and merged with the original listing.
+Once a listing is submitted for review and approved, published or Rejected, the developer can subsequently edit listing-level metadata fields from the Listing details page.
+The edits to an Approved, Published or Rejected listing must be submitted for Adobe review before the changes will go into effect.

 ![Screenshot of the home page with links to three plugins](../images/Overview_8.png)

 ## Insights

-Insights are available for the listing types that can be acquired from the Adobe Exchange marketplace such as App Builder apps.
-For such listings, the developer can view the number of plugins acquired by month and year, as well as multiple version status summary for listings that have versions.
+Insights are available for App Builder listings which can be acquired from the Adobe Exchange marketplace.
+For such listings, the developer can view the number of plugins acquired by month and year, as well as multiple version status summary.
+Insights will appear for published listings.

 ![Screenshot of the home page with links to three plugins](../images/Overview_9.png)